acoli-repo/AURIS/guidelines/v.0.1-2023-05-22/format.md

 	- `GR_ANTE`: grammatical role of the antecedent (factor in `IS` and `CB` annotation)
 	- `REF_DIST`: referential distance of the antecedent (factor in `IS` and `CB` annotation)
 	- `REF_DIST_ANTE`: referential distance annotation of the antecedent (factor in `IS` annotation)

+	> Note: In the current template file, these columns are *hidden*.
+They will be faithfully copied if all columns (E to L) are selected as a single block before being applied to (copied and pasted into) the following annotations (see Sect.
+2.4).

 - `COMMENT`: this is a free-text column for annotators to provide information about the annotation (e.g., ambiguity), free-text comments, or pointers to more lengthy descriptions.
+Lengthy comments increase row height, so annotators may want to adjust column width.

 | Fig. 1.
 Template file                              |
 | -------------------------------------------------- |